1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 <script src="/hurricane/script.js"></script>

-When projections showed Hurricane Harvey could bring a record setting amount of rain to Houston, the graphics desk at the New York Times started exporing ways of showing the rainfall.
+When projections showed Hurricane Harvey could bring a record setting amount of rain to Houston, the graphics desk at the New York Times started exploring ways of showing the rainfall.
 After a couple of days of scrambling, we managed to make a [map](https://www.nytimes.com/interactive/2017/08/24/us/hurricane-harvey-texas.html) showing both the accumulation and rate of rainfall:

 <img src="https://i.imgur.com/hCXJovg.gif" style="margin: 0px auto; display: block;">